8 Best Places for Coffee in Dublin

 Located at the top of Dame Street (Lord Edward Street to be precise) just up beside Christ Church Cathedral.
 They provide lovely porridge in the morning, along with lots of home-baked cakes, croissants, muffins etc. For lunch they have a great selection of panini and the coffee is great.
 For those of you who eschew dairy they also have soya and almond milk available!
 The staff are really lovely and welcoming which always makes a difference.

-Beanhive Coffee is a small café ideally located on Dawson Street (runs beside and parallel to Grafton Street).
+Beanhive Coffee is a small café ideally located on Dawson Street (right beside Grafton Street and The Green).
 There are 5-6 tables inside and a few outside also.
-Serves fantastic breakfasts (their full Irish breakfast is our particular recommendation), wraps, sandwiches for lunch and cakes buns etc all day.
+The cafe serves fantastic breakfasts (their full Irish breakfast is our particular recommendation), wraps, sandwiches for lunch and cakes buns etc all day.
 The coffee is excellent and there’s a selection of tea’s too! (soya milk available)

 Last but not least is Coffee Angel.
 They have been part of the Dublin Coffee scene since 2004 and have three coffee shops and two mobile units located across Dublin meaning you are never too far away from some of the best coffee in the city.
 Even though what had been a tiny start-up has grown bigger, Coffee Angel has managed to keep its high quality coffee and neighbourhood vibe.

 Visit all the best cafés in Dublin City on the DoDublin Hop on Hop off Tour.
 Buy Now and save with our online discount!